mwydmuch/napkinXC/README.md

 - [Efficient Algorithms for Set-Valued Prediction in Multi-Class Classification](https://link.springer.com/article/10.1007/s10618-021-00751-x)

-Another implementation of PLT model is available in [extremeText](https://github.com/mwydmuch/extremeText) library, that implements approach described in this [NeurIPS paper](http://papers.nips.cc/paper/7872-a-no-regret-generalization-of-hierarchical-softmax-to-extreme-multi-label-classification).
+Another implementation of PLT model is available in [extremeText](https://github.com/mwydmuch/extremeText) library, that implements the approach described in this [NeurIPS paper](http://papers.nips.cc/paper/7872-a-no-regret-generalization-of-hierarchical-softmax-to-extreme-multi-label-classification).